 The firm is shifting its codename scheme to an animal name with the Pixel 7 series, implying that each generation of Pixel phones will have a different codename scheme.

-Returning to the third codename associated with the Exynos modem, “Ravenclaw,” at first glance, it appears to be a Hogwarts house allusion, but unless Google has anything magical planned for the Pixel 7 series, things may be different.
+Returning to the third codename associated with the Exynos modem, “Ravenclaw,” at first glance, it appears to be a Hogwarts house allusion.
+Still, unless Google has anything magical planned for the Pixel 7 series, things may be different.

 The codename “Whitefin” was given to the initial Tensor chipset, which replaced the Snapdragon 765 SoC on the Pixel 5 handset for testing purposes.